cyruspyre/flexon/README.md

 `comment`: Enables comment parsing.
 Follows JSONC specification.

-`prealloc` (default): Pre-allocates object/array based on its previous length.
+`prealloc`: Pre-allocates object/array based on its previous length.
 Has no effect in serde APIs.
 This is pretty niche but works well when the object/array is uniform.
 Might become an overhead instead when using custom allocators.

 `span`: Enables span information on the parsed JSON data.

 `serde` (default): Implements serde specific APIs.

 `nightly`: Uses nightly features.
-Currently only `likely_unlikely` and `cold_path` are used.
+Currently only `likely_unlikely` is used.

+`std` (default): Enables functionality that depends on the standard library.

+`alloc` (default): Quite a lot of things depend on it, but the crate remains usable either way.
+When disabled, strings can only be parsed in place.

 # Performance